 Hatch chiles come from New Mexico and are usually available from early August until early September.
 Many supermarkets now have Hatch Chile roasting days on their premises.
 After they roast them, you can buy them mild, hot or EXTRA Hot (yes, that’s us)

 Many people need to use gloves to remove the skins and seeds from the chiles.
-I just run them under cold water but I have to be honest, it does make my eyes run.
-If you choose not to wear gloves, be extra careful not to touch your eyes or your pet or anyone else as it will burn like crazy.
+I just run them under cold water, but I have to be honest, it does make my eyes run.
+If you choose not to wear gloves, be extra careful not to touch your eyes, your pet, or anyone else as it will burn like crazy.

 Here is a helpful link to Melissa’s Produce that gives you information all about Hatch chiles.

 Paired with my Steak, Chipotle & Black Bean Chili…

 Hatch Chile Honey Butter

 ½ stick butter at room temperature

 Fleur de sel to taste

 Mix together with a fork or small rubber spatula until fully incorporated.
 Top with a pinch of fleur de sel to taste.
 Slather on the cornbread and enjoy!

 Skillet Cornbread with Hatch Green Chiles and Spicy Cheese